google/neuroglancer/python/README.md

 %run -i python.py
 ```

-Do not run the example non-interactively as
+Do not run an example non-interactively as

 ```shell
 python example.py